jeancheri/EDPredictiveEfficiency/README.md

 ## Introduction

-Have you ever experienced a long WAITTIME at an emergency department?
-Haven't you experienced an extended visit to the emergency department?
-We suspect you might come away frustrated  😤 or even angry 😠.
-Emergency departments know this problem and would have optimized their resources to cope with long waiting and visit times.
-For this reason, we propose to create predictive analyses to optimize emergency operations.
-This "Predictive Analytics for Optimizing Emergency Department Operations," uses the NHAMCS Emergency Department datasets.
-We aim to develop predictive models that enhance patient outcomes, leading to happy patients 😄, and optimize operational efficiencies in emergency departments (EDs) 😌.
-This,our approach consists of creating four models using supervised learning techniques and a model based on unsupervised learning.
-We, therefore, propose to answer the following questions:
+Have you ever experienced a long wait time at an emergency department?
+If so, you likely faced inevitable frustration.
+Emergency departments are aware of this ongoing problem and often seek to optimize their resources to help patients cope with long waiting and visit times.
+To further improve these operations, we propose the project "Predictive Analytics for Optimizing Emergency Department Operations," leveraging the NHAMCS Emergency Department datasets.
+Our goal is to develop predictive models that enhance patient outcomes, leading to satisfied patients and optimized operational efficiencies in emergency departments (EDs).

+In this project, we utilize supervised learning techniques to create four predictive models aimed at answering the following questions:

+WAITTIME Prediction:

-1. **How effectively can we forecast ED WAITTIME** to better manage patient flow and optimize resource allocation?
+Regression Model: Can we effectively forecast ED wait times in minutes to better manage patient flow and optimize resource allocation?
+Classification Model: Can we predict whether the ED wait time will be within a normal range (<= 30 minutes) or high (> 30 minutes) based on a predefined threshold?
+Length of Visit (LOV) Prediction:

-2.  **Can we predict the length of visit (LOV)** for patients in the ED using your demographic information, clinical assessments, and initial operational metrics?
+Regression Model: Can we estimate the duration of the ED visit in minutes using patient demographic information, clinical assessments, and initial operational metrics?

-To address these questions, we approach each metric with a dual-model strategy, incorporating both regression and classification methodologies to provide comprehensive insights:

-- **WAITTIME Prediction**:
-  - **Regression Model**: Predict the duration of WAITTIME in minutes.
-  - **Classification Model**: Determine if the WAITTIME will be within a normal range or will be considered high based on a predefined threshold.

-- **LOV Prediction**:

-  - **Regression Model**: Estimate the duration of LOV in minutes.

-  - **Classification Model**: Predict if the LOV will fall within a normal range or will be high, utilizing a specific threshold for classification.
+Classification Model: Can we predict if the LOV will fall within a normal range (<= 120 minutes) or will be high (> 120 minutes) using a specific threshold for classification?
+By integrating both regression and classification methodologies, we aim to provide comprehensive insights and actionable recommendations for improving ED operations, ultimately contributing to a more efficient and patient-friendly healthcare system.

 - # Steps to setup and run the Jupyter Notebooks